 - The VMICTimeSync service, used to communicate the host time to the VMs and make corrections after the VM is paused for maintenance.
 Azure hosts use Microsoft-owned Stratum 1 devices to keep accurate time.

 w32time would prefer the time provider in the following order of priority: stratum level, root delay, root dispersion, time offset.
-In most cases, w32time would prefer time.windows.com to the host because time.windows.com reports lower stratum.
+In most cases, w32time on an Azure VM would prefer host time due to evaluation it would do to compare both time sources.

 For domain joined machines the domain itself establishes time sync hierarchy, but the forest root still needs to take time from somewhere and the following considerations would still hold true.

 Because time.windows.com is a public NTP server, syncing time with it requires sending traffic over the internet, varying packet delays can negatively affect quality of the time sync.
 Removing time.windows.com by switching to host-only sync can sometimes improve your time sync results.